bhklab/uhn-radcure-challenge/README.md

 **Convolutional neural net (CNN):**
 - Deep learning model adapted from (Hosny et al, 2018) (binary classification)

 The code used to train the baseline models can be found in [radcurechallenge/baselines](radcurechallenge/baselines).
+Feel free to use it as a starting point for your submission.

 ### Baseline results
 *Note:* higher is better, except for IBS.
 P values were computed from 5000 iterations of randomized permutation test.
+For random predictions, AUC = CI = .5, while AP depends on the class balance.
 | Model     | ROC AUC (binary) | AP (binary)     | CI (survival)   | IBS (survival)   |
 |-----------|------------------|-----------------|-----------------|------------------|
 | radiomics | 0.71 (p < .001)  | 0.33 (p < .001) | 0.73 (p < .001) | 0.049 (p < .001) |